 Cornwall attractions to visit by rail

 Let the train take the strain and explore Cornwall on some of Britain's most scenic train journeys.
-With a variety of train lines to take, which Cornish attractions will you visit this summer?
+With a variety of train lines to take, which Cornish attraction will you visit first?
 Here are a few to get you started.

 Eden Project - Main line - near St Austell